 The BC People Living with HIV Stigma Index (often called the Stigma Index) is a dynamic research project in British Columbia born out of a community-identified need to turn the tide against persistent HIV stigma and discrimination.
 Linked to the international People Living with HIV Stigma Index initiative, it is the first community-based research (CBR) study in British Columbia to document experiences of stigma and discrimination from the perspective of people living with HIV.

 Designed by and for people living with HIV, and led by people living with HIV (PLHIV), the study data will provide information to inform better evidence-based responses to HIV and related issues, and will empower participants to have an active voice in anti-stigma and discrimination reduction initiatives.

 Background on the international People Living with HIV Stigma Index

 In 2006, four founding partners – the Global Network of People Living with HIV (GNP+), the International Community of Women Living with HIV (ICW), the International Planned Parenthood Federation (IPPF), and the United Nations Joint Programme on HIV/AIDS (UNAIDS) – developed the HIV Stigma Index to create a credible, action-based research tool based on the founding principle of the Greater Involvement of People Living with HIV (GIPA).
-To date, the HIV Stigma Index has been implemented in over fifty countries.
-HIV stigma has been identified as a priority area for PAN to address, and in 2015, we began the 3-year project with the Stigma Index tool in BC, the first province in the country to do so.
+Since its launch in 2008, the HIV Stigma Index has been implemented in over one hundred countries.
+Because HIV stigma has been identified as a priority area for PAN to address, we began in 2015 with the Stigma Index tool in BC, the first province in the country to do so.